SamPanDonte/many_time_pad/README.md

 On Fedora Rawhide you need to run:

 `dnf install clang clang-devel clang-tools-extra libxkbcommon-devel pkg-config openssl-devel libxcb-devel gtk3-devel atk fontconfig-devel`

+When run with any argument, it will work in CLI mode.
+Otherwise, it will open a GUI.

+CLI mode example:

+`cargo run --release -- -i ciphertext.xor -o plaintext.txt -e windows1250 -k key.bin`

 ## Running web locally